 It’s not enough for people to understand what the lead measures are.
 For team members to perform at their best, they must be emotionally engaged.
 Everyone must know the score at all times, so they know if they’re winning or losing.
 This discipline is about motivating your team with a scoreboard tailored to the team members and your specific WIG(s).

-4. THE DISCIPLINE OF ACCOUNTABILITY: Create a Cadence of Accountability
+4. THE DISCIPLINE OF ACCOUNTABILITY: Create a Rhythm of Accountability

 It’s tough to execute a new strategy as it requires people to do something different while managing their daily whirlwinds.
 The first 3 disciplines help to bring focus, clarity and engagement, while this discipline ensures that people actually do what they should consistently to achieve the WIG.
-It’s about creating a regular, recurring cycle of accounting for past performance and planning for further improvements to the score.
+It’s about creating a regular, recurring cycle, where people account for past performance and plan for further improvements to the score.
+Do learn more about WIG sessions and how to run them effectively from our full version of The 4 Disciplines of Execution summary.

 Implementing 4DX comes with various challenges, but the results are well worth it.
 You can also apply 4DX to your personal goals.
 In our complete 14-page summary bundle we also distill some learning points from senior executives of 4 companies—Nash Finch, Marriott International, Comcast and Georgia Department of Human Services—who have used 4DX on a large scale to create massive results.
 The book also includes other useful resources including: various examples and case studies, simple tools and checklists for each of the 4 disciplines; as well as FAQs on 4DX.

 For more details, please visit https://www.franklincovey.com/Solutions/Execution/4-disciplines.html.
-You can also visit team.my4dx.com for various tools to automate the 4DX process.
+You can also visit my4dx.com for various tools to automate the 4DX process.

 Learn this powerful framework to execute your strategies perfectly!